brand palette + theme

 0.514 0.280

 The community mean occupancy is 0.514, close to the assemblage average of 0.494 that generated the data.
-The among-species spread is harder to pin down: the posterior for the occupancy standard deviation runs from 1.45 to 2.73 on the logit scale.
-Estimating that spread from imperfect detections is a genuinely difficult part of the problem, so wide intervals here are honest rather than a fault.
+The among-species spread is the weak point, and not only for width: the posterior for the occupancy standard deviation runs from 1.45 to 2.73 on the logit scale, so the whole interval sits above the 1.30 that generated the data and above the 1.51 spread of this particular draw.
+Variance components are the hardest part of a hierarchical fit to recover from imperfect detections, so treat the community spread as the least trustworthy number in the output rather than as a result.

 Pooling in action